chupakobra6/chupakobra6/README.md

 - 👋 Hi, I’m @chupakobra6
-- 👀 I’m interested in something enjoyful, lol
+- 👀 I’m interested in ice cream
-- 🌱 I’m currently learning "how i can live?"
+- 🌱 I’m currently learning "How to Stop Living and Start Worrying?"
-- 💞️ I’m looking to collaborate with Michael Jackson
+- 💞️ I’m looking to collaborate with Chikolai Nernyavsky
 - 📫 How to reach me?
-I really don't know...
+Better answer me - where can I find an assembly for Barotrauma?

 <!---
 chupakobra6/chupakobra6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.